 Depending on who you ask, 30 to 80 percent of initial claims for Veterans benefits are denied.
 All agree that a significant number of rejected VA benefit claims are denied inappropriately.
 In other words, a disabled Veteran can count on having to enter the VA appeals process to obtain benefits they have earned with their service.

-The attorneys of Berry Law Firm have dedicated their legal practices to helping fellow military Veterans appeal denied claims and pursue the disability benefits they were promised for their service.
+The attorneys of Berry Law have dedicated their legal practices to helping fellow military Veterans appeal denied claims and pursue the disability benefits they were promised for their service.
 Our founder, John S. Berry Sr., is a Vietnam War Veteran and a Bronze Star recipient.
 Managing partner John S. Berry Jr. served as a company commander in Operation Iraqi Freedom and a platoon leader during Operation Joint Forge in Bosnia.
-Additional Berry Law Firm attorneys and staff members are former officers and enlisted military personnel, as well.
+Additional Berry Law attorneys and staff members are former officers and enlisted military personnel, as well.

 Our firm focuses on appealing denied VA benefit claims or improper VA disability rating determinations.
 We don’t just file paperwork.
 We litigate cases when necessary and have helped to establish law for the Department of Veterans Affairs.

 At Berry Law, we are Veterans working for Veterans.
 We are here to help you fight the VA bureaucracy.
 Let us show you the way forward.